HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-Lighthouse has a [legible font size audit](https://developer.chrome.com/docs/lighthouse/seo/font-size/) that was run in tandem with the 2024 Web Almanac crawl.
-The audit checked for pages that had 60% or more of its content using fonts greater than 12 pixels.
+Lighthouse has a [legible font size audit](https://developer.chrome.com/docs/lighthouse/seo/font-size/) that is run as part of with the HTTP Archive crawl.
+The audit checks for pages that had 60% or more of its content using fonts greater than 12 pixels.
 The test, specific to mobile pages, saw 92% of eligible pages passing.
 This percentage was consistent for both home pages and inner or inner pages.

 ### Core web vitals